tcr/8bit-demos/nes/stableframe/README.md

 ## Mesen Sync Stress Test Script

-To stress test synchronization and learn more how it works, you have Mesen retry a bunch of different `dmu_sync` "offset" values by randomly hitting the A, B, and reset buttons by loading the `mesen_sync_stress_test.lua` script.
+To stress test synchronization and learn more how it works, you can have Mesen retry a bunch of different measured DMC delays in the `dmu_sync_table`.
+Loading `mesen_sync_stress_test.lua` scrip will randomly hitting the A, B, and reset buttons, triggering the DMC sync at different time over the course of its sequence.

+The dialog will appear whenever DMC sync occurs.
+The offset will be a value from $00 to $d8 (aka 54*8 divided by two, because the DMC clock is only ever a multiple of two, and the `nop` counter can only measure every two CPU cycles.)

+The script checks that the program fires its first post-sync IRQ on scanline 240 at a PPU cycle of 338 or 339.
+If the demo ever syncs inconsistently, abreakpoint is fired.
+The exact instruction being observed is the `jmp` trampoline stored in `zp_irq_jmp`, which jumps to the first IRQ routine at the start of scanline 241.

 <img width="480" alt="image"
 src="https://user-images.githubusercontent.com/80639/177175674-fddbdec4-e4c0-44ff-a001-f7b3149d077c.png">

-The dialog will whenever DMC occurs.
-The offset should be any value from 0 to 54*8 (divided by two, because the DMC clock is only ever a multiple of two, and the `nop` counter also can only measure every two CPU cycles.)
-The script checks that the program ultimately fires its first post-sync IRQ on scanline 240 with a PPU cycle of 338 or 339.
-This is followed by the demo executing the first CPU instruction (the `jmp` trampoline stored in `zp_irq_jmp`) at the start of scanline 241.

 ## References